iocafe/iocafe-doc/source/examples/iocom/gina.rst

 Gina - full featured IO board.
 ===============================
-Gina is generic IO board example, features can be turned on and off by defines.
+Gina is a generic IO board example.
+Features can be turned on and off by defines.

-build_opt.h - Extra defines for Arduino IDE.
-Needed to set serial port Rx and Tx buffer sizes to 256. platformio.ini - Settings for Visual Studio Code + Platform IO + Arduino build.

 notes 20.5.2020/pekka